Free Pokémon Restock Discord vs Paid Cook Group

 Where free alerts usually stop

-The tradeoff is consistency.
-Free servers can become noisy during major drops, and alerts may not come with enough context to decide whether a product is worth buying.
-A link is not the same as a plan, especially when queues, preorders, purchase limits, and payment behavior affect the result.
+Free servers can become noisy during major drops, and alerts may not include the details needed to decide.
+A link is not a plan when queues, preorders, purchase limits, and payment behavior change the checkout path.

 Run a seven-day alert audit before you pay